survivejs/site/pages/blog/182-minima-interview.md

 I got into development pretty late, when I was 30 or 31.
 My original background has nothing in common with neither Computer Science (CS) nor User Experience (UX), but the latter hooked me up somehow, and it's still my main point of interest.

-For the past three years, I've been a frontend engineer at [ShakaCode](https://www.shakacode.com/), and for the past seven years, I've been working on [minima](https://minima.app).
+For the past three years, I've been a frontend engineer at [ShakaCode](https://www.shakacode.com/), and for the past seven years, I've been working on [Minima](https://minima.app).

 My current tools of the trade are ReasonML and Rust.

-## How would you describe mMinima\_ to someone who has never heard of it?
+## How would you describe Minima to someone who has never heard of it?

-**minima** is a combination of personal task manager and project management solution for teams.
+Minima is a combination of personal task manager and project management solution for teams.
 But it’s not quite there yet.
 I kicked off MVP with the Personal Workspace only for now.

-## How does _minima_ work?
+## How does Minima work?

-For the users, **minima** starts in the Personal Workspace—the place where they can manage their tasks: work, life, everything.
+For the users, Minima starts in the Personal Workspace—the place where they can manage their tasks: work, life, everything.
 In the future, they will be able to join Teams—one or many-to collaborate on projects.

 App follows GTD principles, so if you are familiar with it, you should feel like home.